redhog/InfiniteGlass/PROTOCOLS.md

 is controlled by properties both on individual client windows and on the root window.

+## Shader programs

+Rendering is controlled by OpenGL shader programs.
+The programs must be specified on the root window, and can then be selected individually for each window.
+All window properties are available to the shader code as uniforms.
+Note: You must specify the right type as well as item count, e.g. "vec4 MY_PROP" corresponds to MY_PROP being of type XA_FLOAT and having 4 items.

+Shader programs are responsible for drawing in two modes - normal visible mode, and a mode used for picking, where each pixel value corresponds to the window id and coordinates of that window.

 ## Window properties

+* IG_SHADER atom - the shader to use to render this window.
 * IG_COORDS float[4] - Coordinates for the window on the desktop.
 A
   client can change these to move and resize a window.
 * IG_SIZE int[2] - horizontal and vertical resolution of the window in